 “When I get back home, I can’t wait to book my next rafting trip,” Tracey told me.
 This was her first rafting and camping trip, and despite being a busy professional, hyper-connected to technology, and separated from her business, her experience on the incredible Rogue River in Oregon was amazing enough to inspire her to do it all over again.

-After 5 days and 4 nights of rugged luxury rafting with O.A.R.S., she changed from an apprehensive first-time rafter, to a wilderness enthusiast.
+After 5 days and 4 nights of rugged luxury rafting, she changed from an apprehensive first-time rafter, to a wilderness enthusiast.

 I completely understood her enthusiasm.
 This was my first rafting trip, too.
 I loved the idea of spending more time in the mountains, but with 2 small children at home and a fear of adrenaline-rushing experiences, I put off the idea as too risky and hoped to do it “someday.”

-Fortunately, I had the opportunity to change that “someday” to “now” and joined O.A.R.S. on the Rogue River.
+Fortunately, I had the opportunity to change that “someday” to “now” and joined a Rogue River rafting trip.
 As Dan, another member of our rafting trip told me one night while sitting in our camp chairs next to the hypnotic white noise of the river, “You need to live your own adventure — otherwise you’ll end up telling other people’s stories instead of your own.”

 Those words would stay with me for the duration of the trip.